 School nurses work and oversee the operations of school health clinics in each building, along with assistance from other registered nurses.
 Health-related forms are available on the district website, and the nurses are glad to answer any questions you may have.

-Please keep your child home if they have any symptoms of COVID-19, flu or any other illness, which could include congestion or runny nose, sore throat, headache, cough, fever or chills, shortness of breath/difficulty breathing, fatigue, muscle or body aches, loss of taste or smell, nausea or vomiting, and/or diarrhea.
+To help prevent the spread of illness in our schools, please keep your child home if they have any symptoms of flu, COVID-19 or any other illness.
+This could include congestion or runny nose, sore throat, headache, cough, fever or chills, shortness of breath/difficulty breathing, fatigue, muscle or body aches, loss of taste or smell, nausea or vomiting, and/or diarrhea.

 Our school nurses also shared that the American Academy of Pediatrics’ recommends keeping children home from school for the following reasons: